 We do not accept mailed in screeners (please do not send DVDs, BLURAYs, or flash drives to our office).

 We do not accept prescreening materials through email and are unable to download files from sharing services.
-Submissions are only accepted through our filmfreeway or other online accounts.
+Submissions are only accepted through our FilmFreeway.

 An entrant must accept our prescreening process; Entries must be original works.
 Athens International Film + Video Festival (Ohio) is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.
 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
 The undersigned shall indemnify and hold harmless Athens International Film + Video Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.